Academic Scholar Award

 The Academic Scholar Award recognizes excellence in scholarly conduct, accomplishment, and contributions during the student's time at American Public University.

 The award is given to one graduate and one undergraduate student from each academic school in the current graduating class.
-Each graduating class includes four conferrals: August 15, November 15, February 15, and May 15.
+Each graduating class includes six conferrals: August 1, October 1, December 1, February 1, April 1, and June 1.

 - Minimum GPA: 3.75 (undergraduate) and 3.93 (graduate)